 Violations of Board Policy 5136 may result in disciplinary action and/or confiscation of the Personal Communication Device (PCD).
 Students who bring cellphones to school must keep them turned off and put away during the entire school day including lunchtime.
 If an adult sees a student with a cell phone, the adult will provide a verbal reminder.
-If the phone is out again, the adult will confiscate the cell phone and place it in the office for the parent to pick up after school.
+If the phone is out again, the adult will confiscate the cell phone and place it in the office for the student to pick up after school.
 For repeated incidents, a family member must pick up the phone from school.
-Portable audio/video and other personal electronic devices should not be brought to school unless authorized by administration.
+Cell phones are strongly discouraged at the elementary level.
+Portable audio/video and other personal electronic devices should not be brought to school unless authorized by the administration.
 They are not to be played/used during the school day unless directed by the classroom teacher.